 Harry Glorikian: So I’m dying to get into the company and all the things you guys are doing.
 But, like, before we jump into the company, I’d love our audience to get to know you a little bit.
 Right, because you’re a long time health entrepreneur.
 You got your PhD at Yale in the departments of pharmacology and molecular biophysics and biochemistry, where you studied structure based drug design.
-But how did your personal path lead you from molecular biology, which is near and dear to my heart, to video games to treat cognitive impairment?
+But how did your personal path lead you from molecular biology, which is near and dear to my heart, to video games to help ADHD and treat cognitive impairment?
 I mean, that that’s not exactly the Venn diagram I would see that somebody would just put together.

 Eddie Martucci: No, it’s not.
 And there is no there is no path for this.
 Right.
 Because this is so different and so new.
 I would say my personal passion is just new science findings.
 Like I just love brand new science.
 I was a researcher for a short stint while I did a PhD.
 I think I had some pretty cool research.
 But really, if I zoom back, it’s new science and new discoveries that are moving the health world forward.
 And that can be whether it’s insights about some part of our biology that we didn’t know before, that leads us to understand the human body better.
 Or in the case of what I’ve really done from a professional perspective, it’s scientific insights that can lead to new treatment modalities.
 And so that’s really what got me most excited.
 I think the path that was most impactful for me, you know, I was a biochemist at Providence College and a biochemist and biophysicist at Yale, and I love proteins and structural biology and all that.
 I still do.
 But I came out of my PhD and and worked with a group called PureTech Health in Boston.
 And Puretech is really just this unique new health care company where they’ve done everything from, they have research and development and discovery, but they also have in many ways nailed down a process of starting new companies off of groundbreaking science.
 And so while I was in grad school, I was exposed to a couple entrepreneurs that really put a light bulb in my head that, wow, this is something I should look into.
 And then I got training at PureTech in Boston.
 And that’s what kind of got me thinking about brand new medicine and brand new modalities that were never considered medicine before.
 And the rest is history.
 Once you get a framework where you can start thinking like that, then it’s just work.